 Bright, modern bathrooms include porcelain and chrome finishes, fluffy towels, a hairdryer and Pascal Morabito toiletries.
-All have multi-jet showers, but Club and Superior Rooms also have a bathtub.
-One of the Superior Rooms is designed for disabled use with a shower but no bathtub.
+All have multi-jet showers, but Superior and Deluxe Rooms also have a bathtub.
+One of the Deluxe Rooms is designed for disabled use with a shower but no bathtub.

 Queensize duvet-laden beds, efficient double-glazing and the hotel’s quiet side-street location virtually guarantee a good night’s sleep, and for a quintessential view across the Parisian rooftops, request a room on the top floor.

 - Central heating